openqasm/openqasm/source/language/types.rst

 Casting specifics
 -----------------

+The classical types are divided into the 'standard' classical types (bool, int, uint, and float) that exist in languages like C, and the 'special' classical types (bit, angle, duration, and stretch) that do not.

 In general, for any cast between standard types that results in loss of precision, if the source value is larger than can be represented in the target type, the exact behavior is implementation specific and must be documented by